vigilock/fast-custom-router/docs/PARSER.md

 parser.load()
 ```

-This methods import dependencies modules (configurations, middlewares and controllers), then load configuration into the app (Express if you use it).
+This methods import dependencies modules (middlewares and controllers), then load configuration into the app (Express if you use it).